-Just as in the TREC competitions for information retrieval (see Section 3.5), in pattern recognition and machine learning research, benchmarking data is used to make meaningful system comparisons, in a fixed domain whose scope of interpretation is defined by examples in the data set.
-The ambiguities that arise from human decisions about the relevance of retrieval results are replaced by ambiguities arising from human decisions about how to interpret the location, symbols, layout and mathematical content of expressions.
-In both cases, algorithms are evaluated by their ability to imitate those defining ground truth [164].
-Ground-truth data is expensive to create, because it requires laborious human effort; a semi-automated ground truth creation technique for handwritten expressions is described in MacLean et al. [93].
+Just as in the TREC competitions for information retrieval (see Section 3.5), in pattern recognition and machine learning research, benchmarking data is used to try and compare systems meaningfully, in a fixed domain whose scope of interpretation is defined by examples in the data set.
+Ambiguities that arise from human decisions about relevance of retrieval results now transform into ambiguities arising from human decision on how to interpret the location, symbols, layout and mathematical content of expressions [164].
+Groundtruth data is expensive to create, because it requires (laborious) human effort; a semi-automated ground-truth creation technique for handwritten expressions is described in MacLean et al. [93].
 Similar to the normalizations used in retrieval, care needs to be taken to normalize ground truth and recognizer outputs, so that equivalent expressions match properly during evaluation.